OneZoom/OZtree-docker/README.md

 docker run -p 8080:80 --name running_onezoom onezoom/oztree
 ```

+(if running from the GUI, you can use the Optional Settings tab to map port 80 on the
+container to e.g. 8080 on the local host)

+### Accessing the database (optional)

-(you may also wish to add `-p 3306:3306` if you want to view the database from outside the
+If you want to access the database from outside the docker container, you may also wish
-docker container, in which case you can access the database on port 3306 with the username
+to add `-p 3306:3306` to the command, in which case you can access the database on port 3306 with the username
 and password specified by the variables `MYSQL_USERNAME` and `MYSQL_PASSWORD` initially defined
 in the [Dockerfile](Dockerfile#L64))